 I think having a hot stone massage is not a luxury.
 It is a necessity and important for relaxation, supporting good mental health and for helping us to face the challenges of daily modern life.

-Did you know a Hot Stone Massage provides a deeper massage and gives us between 4 – 6 times more therapeutic value than a conventional massage.
+A Hot Stone Massage provides a deeper massage and gives us between 4 – 6 times more therapeutic value than a conventional massage.
 Now if your surprised to hear this, I suggest you try one and experience this for yourself and I promise you will never go back to one without hot stones.

 The reason it provides more therapeutic value is simple.
-The heat of the hot stones penetrate much deeper than a ordinary massage and you feel the lasting impact of it and its therapeutic impact.
+The heat of the hot stones penetrate much deeper than a ordinary massage and you feel the lasting impact of it and its therapeutic healing

 It also works much better on the central nervous system and the connections to the brain and body to help relax and create a sense of total bliss.